ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 Effect and Interactions
 -----------------------

-Here is an example of many the features used together, rewriting the code from the motivation.
+Here is an example of many of the features used together, rewriting the code from the motivation.
 Hypothetical ``ios-th`` package:
 ::
   {-# LANGUAGE TemplateHaskell #-}